Hormone Balance is the key to maintaining and facilitating optimal wellness.

-If SHBG Levels are ignored, this can have a negative impact on your treatment, leading to side-effects associated with Elevated Testosterone Levels, poor results, or masking of the underlying health issue which is causing your Hormone Imbalance in the first place, which can be dangerous or even deadly.
+If SHBG Levels are ignored, this can hurt your treatment, leading to side effects associated with Elevated Testosterone Levels, poor results, or masking of the underlying health issue which is causing your Hormone Imbalance in the first place, which can be dangerous or even deadly.

 How Does Stress Affect SHBG Levels?

 A patient's stress levels have a powerful impact on SHBG Levels and therefore affect Free Testosterone.
 As mentioned, chronic stress leads to an influx of Cortisol, which also causes SHBG Levels to skyrocket.

 When SHBG Production increases for an extended period due to Chronic Stress, Free Testosterone Levels can fall to such an extent that it mimics the symptoms of Testosterone Deficiency.
 Bio-Identical Low-T Therapy can benefit the patient, but does not resolve the underlying stress, and would not be the appropriate form of treatment in this case.

 Because women produce much less Testosterone than men (around 1/10th as much of the hormone), they are much more sensitive to changes in SHBG concentration and the effects of Low-T.

 It's especially crucial for women to have both Free and Total Testosterone Levels checked because they are particularly susceptible to Low Free Testosterone resulting from the influence of SHBG.

 Many physicians neglect to check Free Testosterone Levels, which is why you should work with a qualified, reputable HRT Clinic.